codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ```
 You can obtain an API Key from your [user settings page](https://g.codefresh.io/user/settings).

->Note that access to the Codefresh CLI is only needed once during the Runner installation.
+>Note: Access to the Codefresh CLI is only needed once during the Runner installation.
 After that, the Runner with authenticate on it own using the details provided.
 You do *NOT* need to install the Codefresh CLI on the cluster that is running Codefresh pipelines.

-3. Run the wizard with the following command
+3. Run the wizard with the following command:

 ```
 codefresh runner init